miqqie/ELT-Project/3_data_transformation.md

 > 5. Run **dbt_debug** to test the connection to the raw tables
 > 6. Create sql to make the fact and dim tables

+Besides the original data fields, various new data fields were created to facilitate data analysis later.
 i) dim_delivery_milestones
 4 new fields calculating the difference in the number of days between important delivery milestones were also created.
 In addition, a binary variable ("Y"/"N") was also created for easy identification of later-than-expected deliveries.